Alwatr/nanolib/README.md

 12. [`flatomise`](./packages/flatomise/README.md): A utility for creating promises that can be externally resolved or rejected.
 13. [`async-queue`](./packages/async-queue/README.md): A queue that executes async tasks in order like mutex and semaphore methodology for javascript and typescript.
 14. [`node-fs`](./packages/node-fs/README.md): Enhanced file system operations in Node.js, including reading, writing, and handling JSON files, with both synchronous and asynchronous options.
+15. [`is-number`](./packages/is-number/README.md): A simple utility to check if a value is a number.

 For more detailed information and guidelines on how to use each package, please refer to each package's README.